EdgarQuinones/Osprey-Security-Club/README.md

-# [Your Name] - My Journey with Osprey Security (OSEC)
+# Edgar Quinones - My Journey with Osprey Security (OSEC)
 ## Introduction

-Hello!
-I'm [Your Name], a [Your Major] student at [Your University/College].
-This repository is a personal showcase of my journey and growth as a member of the Osprey Security club (OSEC), where I've had the privilege to explore the world of cyber security, participate in competitions, and contribute to various projects.
-Here, I share my experiences, projects, and the invaluable skills I've gained along the way.
+While pursuing my bachelor's of Information Technology at the University of North Florida, I decided to join the Osprey Security Club (OSEC).
+This is one of the best decisions I made while I was at UNF since I ended up learning a wide variety of practical cybersecurity skills.
+Below are the things I learned, the events I went to, my position in the club, and more.

 ## About OSEC